 We emphasize customization and collaboration, offering clients a wide range of services that include brand strategy, media relations, reputation management, crisis communications, digital marketing and social media strategy.
 We can help you raise awareness, change behavior, improve public sentiment, manage a crisis, increase audience engagement and so much more.

 Our Denver public relations team comprises experts in their respective fields—public relations, media relations, crisis communications, online marketing and brand management.
 They have worked for news outlets, healthcare organizations, startups, educational institutions, sports teams, nonprofits and government agencies in Denver, throughout Colorado and nationally.
 Although healthcare is our specialty, we also work with nonprofits, government agencies, professional service firms, and iconic brands.
 Get in touch, and let's talk about what Pushkin PR can do for your organization.

 There are many options when choosing a public relations firm.
 There are flashy websites, big promises and mixed messages.
 We started Pushkin PR, because we wanted to build an agency with a little less flash and a lot more substance.

 We believe in authentic, straightforward communication.
-We believe that strong, long-lasting brands are built on a set of core values including respect, trust, ethics and integrity.
-That’s how we run our business, and those are the types or organizations we like to work with.
+We believe that strong, long-lasting brands are built on the core values of respect, trust, ethics and integrity.
+That’s how we have operated for the past 20 years, and those are the types of organizations we like to work with.